binipringle/intro-to-dh/asyllabus.md

 - Students will learn technical skills including command line (terminal, bash), version control (Git), HTML and CSS, Python, and Jekyll (Ruby).

-- Students will design and develop a collaborative project or projects.
+- Students will design and develop individual assignments and/or projects and a collaborative project.

 ---